rkgIITBh/data-structures.github.io/HTML/avlTree.md

 </p>

 The imbalance at a node may occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as
 <b>zig-zag</b> pattern.
+There is also a symmetric pattern of <b>zag-zig</b> where the tri-node structure consists of a node, its right child, and its left
-There is also a symmetric pattern of <b>zag-zig</b> where the tri-node structure consists of a node, its right child, and its left grandchild.
+grandchild.
+Since the imbalances are due to inner trees, the two cases are sometimes considered as subcase of the inside imbalance case.
 A single rotation cannot fix the balance in the case of a zig-zag or zag-zig configuration.
 The figure below indicates that a single rotation only flips one configuration to the other.
 <p align="center">